 A contract of employment may be terminated by due notice or salary in lieu of notice.
-The length of notice or the amount of salary in lieu of notice to be given by the Incorporated Management Committee (IMC) or the teachers10/specialist staff concerned is shown below:
+The length of notice or the amount of salary in lieu of notice to be given by the Incorporated Management Committee (IMC) or the teachers11/specialist staff concerned is shown below:

-Time of termination Length of notice Amount of salary in lieu of notice Remarks Within the first month of probation Not required Not required After the first month of probation After probation 1 month 3 months For IMC - An amount equivalent to the amount of salary for the notice period For the staff member concerned - One month's salary or an amount equivalent to the amount of salary for the notice period, whichever is the less
+Time of termination Length of notice Amount of salary in lieu of notice Remarks Within the first month of probation Not required Not required After the first month of probation After probation 1 month 3 months For IMC - An amount equivalent to the amount of salary for the notice period For the staff member concerned - One month's salary or an amount equivalent to the amount of salary for the notice period, whichever is the less of notice in accordance with section 13.5(e) of the COA for Aided Schools The IMC should not charge any payment of salary in lieu of notice to

-2. Procedures for dismissal of staff employed after the establishment of IMC

-- (a) The procedures in this section apply to teachers/specialist staff employed by a school on the date of/after its establishment of IMC and do not apply to those employed before this date. - (b) If a member of the staff in caption is found by the IMC to be performing his duties in an unsatisfactory manner (including personality, character and philosophy of education), and showing no improvement in his work after being duly advised, the following measures may be applied: - (i) For teacher/specialist staff member during the probationary period The IMC may terminate the employment of the staff member concerned by giving him a sufficient period of notice in accordance with paragraph 1 above.
+- 2. Procedures for dismissal of teachers/specialist staff employed on/after the date of the Code of Aid for Aided Schools becoming effective12 - (a) The procedures in this section apply to teachers/specialist staff employed by a school on/after the date of the Code of Aid for Aided Schools becoming effective and do not apply to those employed before this date. - (b) If a member of the staff in caption is found by the IMC to be performing his duties in an unsatisfactory manner (including personality, character and philosophy of education), and showing no improvement in his work after being duly advised, the following measures may be applied:

-10 Teachers stated herein refer to 'qualified teachers' as defined in the Code of Aid for Aided Schools.
+11 Teachers stated herein refer to 'qualified teachers' as defined in the Code of Aid for Aided Schools.
 For 'unqualified teachers', their employment is terminable by the giving of one month's notice or salary in lieu of notice in an amount equivalent to the amount of salary for the notice period, either by the Incorporated Management Committee or the teacher concerned.